Rahul-Meena01/ecommerce-login/README.md

 - Background image from [Unsplash](https://unsplash.com)
 - Icons and design inspiration from modern UI/UX trends
-- Built with love using React and Tailwind CSS
+- Built with love using React and pure CSS

 ## 📞 Support